John England (bishop): Activism

 In 1814, England vigorously assailed the Royal veto of the appointment of bishops law.
-He frequently called for the abolition of discriminatory laws against Catholics in the United Kingdom which eventually culminated in Catholic Emancipation.
+He frequently called for the abolition of discriminatory laws against Catholics in the British Isles, which eventually culminated in Catholic emancipation.
 To help this cause he founded "The Chronicle" which he edited until leaving Ireland.

 in 1817, England was appointed as pastor of the parish in Bandon in County Cork.
-Bigotry against Catholics there was so strong that an inscription over the city gates read : "Enter here Turk Jew or Atheist, Every man except a Papist".
+Bigotry against Catholics was so strong there that an inscription over the city gates read: "Enter here Turk Jew or Atheist, Every man except a Papist".
 At one point, he escaped an assassination attempt while visiting a dying boy late at night.
 Over the next several years, England worked to reconcile Protestants and Catholics in Brandon.
 By this time, the church began considering England for appointment as a bishop.
-However, he made it clear that he would not accept an appointment in any nation in the British Empire, including Ireland.
+However, he made it clear that he would not accept an appointment in any part of the British Empire, including Ireland.